entdark/jaMME/README.md

 - All compiling and testing has been done on Linux.
 I can't really help out with other OS's at this point.

 # Todo: #
-- fix cg_strafeHelperActiveColor
+- cg_stylePlayer
-- make escape pause-play the demo as in game menu opens/closes
+- fix cg_strafeHelperActiveColor & center line on w turning movement styles
-- \styleplayer 0 (fullbright skins)
+- make escape pause-play the demo as in game menu opens/closes (EJK behavior)
-- \speedometer & \strafehelper bit value config commands
+- \speedometer, \strafehelper , \styleplayer bit value config commands
 - chatbox commands and emojis

 # Working: #